CodeArcade/System-Irrelevant/Dialogue.md

 ### Pentagrams

 "Hey, it's Betty!
 I was bored yesterday and decided to draw a bunch of pentagrams on a contract.
-I ended up with at least 100 of them, but before I could draw any more, a devilish-looking guy wearing a red suit broke down the door of the classroom and yelled "WHAT THE HELL DO YOU WANT?!".
+I ended up with at least 100 of them, but before I could draw any more, a devilish-looking guy wearing a red suit broke down the door of my office and yelled "WHAT THE HELL DO YOU WANT?!".
 Then he snatched the contract, somehow burned it without a lighter and ran away.
 I will never stop thinking about that man."

 ## Vlads Dialogue